Engin-Boot/pong-stage-Logan111/Stage0/Player_information.md

   Given the game is launched and player want to check his stats

-  When the player press "View stats nd username" option
+  When the player press "View stats and username" option

   Then the player is shown with his username and last 10 matches results